-The project successfully completed a Civil Works Review Board in August 2014 and obtained a signed Chief's Report in January 2015.
-Following Congressional notification, the district will begin Planning Engineering and Design (PED), a Project Partnership Agreement (PPA) and to begin initial construction in FY 2016
+The project successfully completed a Civil Works Review Board on 21 August 2014 and obtained a signed Chief's Report on 23 January 2015.
+Following Congressional notification, the district will begin the Planning Engineering and Design (PED) phase, sign a Project Partnership Agreement (PPA) and to begin the initial construction in FY 2018.